 Authors such as Homi Bhabha took the concept of culture to defend the idea of cultural difference as that place of negotiation between spaces of utterance in cosmopolitan contexts.
 This culture-based difference was contested by authors including Aníbal Quijano to underline the fact that culture was, after all, the tool of colonialisation par excellence.
-Thus, speaking about “cultural difference” was simply another westernised form of definition that used the tools of colonial domination.
+Speaking about “cultural difference” was thus simply another Westernised form of definition that used the tools of colonial domination.
 So, from Latin American contexts we started to speak about the colonial difference to acknowledge the living power relationships that were at stake.

 The decolonial perspectives developed in Latin America and now so popularised globally have a very strong legacy in their 20th century theorisation, closely linked to Marxist and nationalist macro-politics.
-There is a strong tradition of intellectuals’ participation in politics and parties in these countries (especially until the 1970s) during the revolutionary process.
+There is a strong tradition of intellectuals’ participation in politics and parties in these countries during the revolutionary process, and especially up until the 1970s.
 This meant that the language of this genealogy of decolonialists during the nineties – which shaped a great part of the hegemonic Latin America postcolonial theory – has an important structuration from this macro-political tradition.
-That is why Boaventura de Sousa Santos takes such concepts as “baroque” or “anthropophagi” as the banners of Latin-American political identity without taking into account their participation in internal colonial ideologies.
+That is why Boaventura de Sousa Santos takes such concepts as “baroque” or “anthropophagi” as the banners of Latin-American political identity, without taking into account their participation in internal colonial ideologies.

-It is interesting that Segato defines this postcolonial political identity as “subject-origin-shamed” as susceptible to receiving this model of “canned” identities.
-Shame is an emotion that can become chronic after a traumatic experience of rejection but can also appear when the subject experiences regret towards him/herself.
-I wish to extend this emotion of shame to the figure of the guilty – the other who is subject-origin-shamed in the processes of recognising itself as the figure of the oppressor, taking advances of its privileges, disappointed in itself.
+It is interesting that Segato defines this postcolonial political identity as “subject-origin-shamed”, as susceptible to receiving this model of “canned” identities.
+Shame is an emotion that can become chronic → after a traumatic experience of rejection but can also appear when the subject experiences regret towards themselves.
+I wish to extend this emotion of shame to the figure of the guilty – the other who is subject-origin-shamed in the processes of recognising itself as the figure of the oppressor, taking advantage of their privileges, → disappointed in themselves.
 Could this shared shame be a space of utterance or of the production of knowledge?
 I would like to think that museums could contribute to performing collective mourning and heal this toxic shame through acknowledgment.

-The culture of guilt and punishment present in our debates in recent years is proof of how our modern system of jurisprudence has been internalised in our society and in our everyday life, how modern institutions weigh down upon us.
+The culture of guilt and punishment present in our debates in recent years is proof of how our modern system of jurisprudence has been internalised in our society and everyday life, how modern institutions weigh down upon us.
 Often this looks as if the political problem should be embodied in the figure of guilt in Western society.
-In our current fragmented landscape, how might we protect active thinking against the reactive one that uses a language of guilt, blaming our peers, and personal self-defense?
-In this process of the collective construction of knowledge, mistakes are the most values resources and tools we have for collective learning in which each place of utterance could highlight the blind spots of the other.
+In our current fragmented landscape, how might we protect active thinking against the reactive one that uses a language of guilt, blaming our peers, and personal self-defence?
+In this → process of the collective construction of knowledge, mistakes are the most valuable resources and tools we have for collective → learning, in which each place of utterance could highlight the blind spots of another.

 Our other we (nuestras otras nosotras)